 Knowing how to set up a tent is a task every camper should be familiar with before venturing to the great outdoors.
 By following a few simple steps, creating shelter with your tent can be easier than ever.

-Before setting up the tent, be sure to pick an appropriate campsite.
+Before setting up, be sure to pick an appropriate campsite.
 Level ground and a great view are important, but there is more to the process than just that.
 Also, before making it to the campground, it is a good idea to practice at home.
 Attempting to set up a tent in the dark while battling the elements isn’t a situation you want to find yourself in.

 Step 1: Lay a Groundcloth/Footprint

 To protect the tent’s bottom, lay down a ground cloth or footprint.
 Make sure to place the shiny side up.
 The shiny side protects the waterproof coating.

 Step 2: Place Body of Tent on Top of Footprint

 Lay the tent’s body over the footprint.
 Some may have color-coded nylon tabs at the corner.
 Be sure to match them to the tab on the footprint.